astronomer/docs/astro/reporting-dashboard.md

 ## Deployment Detail

 The **Deployment Detail** report shows a table of all Deployments in your Organization, indexed by Workspace Name.
-For each Deployment, the dashboard shows your Deployment configurations as awell as usage metrics including task run counts, DAG run counts, and operator counts.
+For each Deployment, the dashboard shows your Deployment configurations as awell as use metrics including task run counts, DAG run counts, and operator counts.

 Use this dashboard to check that your Deployment has the appropriate resources based on the number of DAGs it runs.
 You can also use this dashboard to check whether your Astro Runtime version is in support or needs to be upgraded.